Last updated on May 19, 2022

 Yea, obviously in my head it’s estimations not calculations, but that is pretty much how I see it.
 Lots of value early-mid pack 1, then a huge drop off after the early picks in pack 2 bc being open through then at least means you can get broken cards in any color in early pack 2.— Ben Stark (@BenS_MTG) January 9, 2020

-Ben Stark’s article, Drafting the Hard Way, is considered to be one of the most influential and fundamental pieces of Limited theory.
+Ben Stark’s article, Drafting the Hard Way (also discussed in his course here), is considered to be one of the most influential and fundamental pieces of Limited theory.
 It can’t be summarized by an easily actionable heuristic like “take removal highly”.
 It’s a philosophy that describes draft navigation agnostic of format.
 It’s a card evaluation framework that embeds format context alongside staying open to greatly increase the probability that the drafter ends up in the proper archetype for their seat.

 The math described in the previous section is good for teaching the bot how to commit to an archetype, but in consequence that leads to marrying early picks a high percentage of the time.
 Because of this, I updated my math with a learned function to simulate the concept of “Drafting the Hard Way.”